REI Co-op Traverse 60 Review

 Our Analysis and Test Results

 The REI Co-op Traverse 60 is a comfortable and durable pack for carrying heavy loads in the backcountry.
-It is a product for the outdoor enthusiast who loves a simple, not overengineered design in a backpacking pack.
+It is a product for the outdoor enthusiast who loves a simple, not overengineered design in their best backpacking backpack.

 Suspension and Comfort